Aryesh-M/Learn/OOP/OOPs.md

 > The followings are overall steps to develop an object-oriented application:
 > **1. Abstraction:**
 > **2. Encapsulation:**
+> - The process of binding data and behaviour i.e. functionality of an object within a secured and controlled environment is called as encapsulation.
 > **3. Define relationship:**
 > **4. Use Principles & Patterns:**